iandorsey00/geodata/README.md

 ### The Census and different summary levels

-In order to solve this problem, (and other similar problems of places inside) bigger geographies, there is not just one type of place as far as the Census is concerned.
+In order to solve this problem, (and other similar problems of places inside bigger geographies), there is not just one type of place as far as the Census is concerned.
 The most common type of place is known as a State-Place.
 In this app, we're also interested in what counties the places are inside of, so we will be using State-Place-Counties whenever possible.